-a) Method for attributing estimated retirement benefits to individual periods of service b) Calculation of net actuarial gain or loss and prior service cost Prior service cost is amortized on a straight-line basis over a certain period (mainly 15 years), which falls within the average remaining years of service of the eligible employees.
-Actuarial gains or losses are amortized on a straight-line basis over a certain period (mainly 15 years), which falls within the average remaining years of service of the eligible employees, allocated proportionately commencing the year following the year in which each respective gain or loss occurred.
+- a) Method for attributing estimated retirement benefits to individual periods of service In calculating benefit obligation, the benefit formula basis was used to attribute estimated retirement benefits to periods up to December 31, 2024. - b) Calculation of net actuarial gain or loss and prior service cost Prior service cost is amortized on a straight-line basis over a certain period (mainly 15 years), which falls within the average remaining years of service of the eligible employees.
+Actuarial gains or losses are amortized on a straight-line basis